Pathfinder: Environment Resources

 Thompson Gale Academic OneFile Database

-Academic OneFile is a multi-disciplinary database providing the complete content – indexing, abstracts, and full text.
-It is a premier source for peer-reviews, full-text articles from the world’s leading journals and reference sources.
+Academic OneFile is a premier source for peer-reviewed, full-text articles from the world’s leading journals and reference sources.
 Available journals include the following:

 How to Start Your Search